RECETOX/MSMetaEnhancer/docs/source/MSMetaEnhancer.rst

 The Application class serves as a top-level interface to use the tool.

-The main method is (asynchronous) `annotate_spectra`, which runs the annotation process using given processes.
-It is possible to specify particular jobs, which will be executed in respecting the given order.
+The main method is (asynchronous) `annotate_spectra`, which runs the annotation process using given conversions.
+It is possible to specify particular conversion jobs, which will be executed in respecting the given order.
 If no jobs are given, all jobs supported by given services are used.

-Additionally, It allows to load and save spectra files in supported formats, and curate given spectra.
+Additionally, it allows to load and save spectra files in supported formats, and curate given spectra.

 .. automodule:: MSMetaEnhancer.app
    :members: